bnikolaus/CurseOfStrahdNotes/Character.md

 - Ohh, bugga

 # Actions
+- Have a go, ya mug! = try it
-- I got a handle on it
+- I got a handle on it - im good
-- Have a crack
+- Have a crack - take action
-- Have a squiz
+- Have a squiz - take action
 - Shoot through = leave
 - Hooley dooley = surprized
-- Have a go, ya mug! = try
 - Are your ears painted on? = dont listen
 - Dry as a dead dingo - thirsty
 - Cark it - to die